 In 1857, Edward Godfrey Hester and John Blechynden bought and leased land in the area.
 By 1861, a road was created by convicts from Donnybrook, although this was predominantly a sandy track.

 Assistant Surveyor T. Campbell Carey surveyed 56 town lots in 1868 and these were quickly snapped up.
 The town began to grow and attract tradesmen and business owners, as well as orchardists and farmers.

-Unfortunately, there was a series of problems that affected the town in the 1960s/70s/80s, including the codling moth which forced orchardists to uproot all their apples and pears, and the closure of the railway.
+Unfortunately, a series of problems affected the town in the 1960s/70s/80s: new preferred varieties of fruit unsuitable for growing in Bridgetown, codling moth infestation and competition forced orchardists to uproot all their apples and pears.
 The town realised this slow demise and plans were put in place to energise the townsfolk and become a tourist destination with annual events pulling in big crowds.